unpoly/unpoly/src/unpoly/pages/focus-option.md

 E.g. `'reset-if-main'` will reset focus positions, but only if a main target is updated.

-To only focus when the focus was lost with the old fragment, you may append `-if-list` to any of the string options in this list.
+To only focus when the focus was lost with the old fragment, you may append `-if-lost` to any of the string options in this list.

 E.g. `'target-if-lost'` will focus the new fragment, but only if the update caused focus to be lost.